DataFire/Integrations/integrations/generated/google_cloudbuild/README.md

 * BuildStep `object`: BuildStep describes a step to perform in the build pipeline.
   * args `array`: A list of arguments that will be presented to the step when it is started.
     * items `string`
-  * dir `string`: Working directory (relative to project source root) to use when running
+  * dir `string`: Working directory to use when running this step's container.
   * entrypoint `string`: Optional entrypoint to be used instead of the build step image's default
   * env `array`: A list of environment variable definitions to be used when running a step.
     * items `string`